14 May 2021. Completed. Includes a major rewrite with various corrections.

 Consider the two star pentagons in Figure 4.
 Figure 4(a) shows the filling usually given by mathematicians, which distinguishes interior and exterior regions.
 The central region is said to have a density of 2 because the boundary winds round it twice.
 Seems reasonable?
 Well, many general-purpose graphical drawing programs for computers will give you Figure 4(b).
 Programmers seem drawn to the logic that a boundary is a division between inside and outside, no matter where it occurs.
 This time, mathematicians and programmers take opposing views.

-It is also possible to find polygons naturally having the form of Figure 4(b).
+It is possible to find polygons naturally having the form of Figure 4(b).
 Figure 5 shows two views of a polyhedron with pentagonal pyramid symmetry, having five kite faces and five cross-quadrilaterals.
-Although this example is rather flat, the general shape resembles a hollow horn, so we may call it a keratinoid.
+Although this example is rather flat, the general shape resembles a hollow horn, so we may call it a keratinoid or cornoid.
 The vertex figure of the central apex is a pentagram whose centre lies outside the polyhedron, and so is hollow.

 Figure 5 : Pentagrammatic keratinoid

-In order to understand how this can happen, consider the fact that the polyhedral surface is non-orientable: that is to say, we cannot separate out an "inner" side from an "outer" one.
-Try it - start on one side, say the outside, and by tracing up over the rim and down again it is possible to end up on the inside.
-In these circumstances, it is not possible to assign densities to deep regions of the interior in the way that one can for, say, the regular star polyhedra - the best we can do is to assign a parity (0 or 1 modulo 2) to each region.
-Branko Grünbaum sent me the following explanation:
+In order to understand how this can happen, we need to take into account the fact that the polyhedral surface is non-orientable: that is to say, we cannot separate out an "inner" side from an "outer" one.
+Try it – start on one side, say the outside, and by tracing up over the rim and down again it is possible to end up on the inside (this is because the surface twists in a particular way; topologically we observe that it incorporates a one-sided Möebius strip).
+In these circumstances, it is not possible to assign densities to deep regions of the interior in the way that Cayley did for the regular star polyhedra.
+The best we can do is to assign a parity (0 or 1 modulo 2) to each region.
+Grünbaum sent me the following explanation:

 Let P be a polygon in the plane.
 At this point let's think of it as a bunch of segments.
 If you insist on "sides" being just pairs of points, one needs to adjust the language, but not the idea.
 Let L be the union of the lines determined by the sides of P (disregard the ones of zero length).
 The complement of L in the plane is a finite family of open regions R1, R2, ... , Rk.
 Take a point V in one of these, and a ray H that issues from V and does not go through any vertex of P (thus only finitely many rays are disallowed), and count how many sides (edges) of P are crossed by H. The parity of that number determines whether d(V;H) , the density at V with respect to H, is 0 or 1.
 Next, observe that d(V,H) does not depend on H, by considering what happens when you rotate H about V: Most of the time the same sided are crossed, but when H passes a vertex some or all sides can be changed and their number as well -- but all leaves the parity (that is, d(V,H) ) unchanged.
 Call that value d(V).
 Next, observe that d(V) does not depend on V as long as we stay in the same region Rj, since each of these region is convex and we can take the ray that starts at one point and goes through the other to see that d(V) is the same for them.
 Finally, let Ri and Rj be regions that have a common segment in their boundaries.
 Consider two points, one in each region, such that the segment connecting them intersects the segment separating them.
 When proceeding along a ray from one of the points to the other, the parity of d(V) will stay the same or change according to the parity of the number of edges that have to be crossed (the segment may belong to several edges of the polygon).